robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-16 21:38:47 UTC
+**Last Updated:** 2025-12-16 22:08:09 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance.
+**Reason:** The panda cam is currently undergoing scheduled maintenance, which is preventing the live feed from being accessible.
-**Recommendation:** Please check back later for the live feed; the camera will be available once maintenance is complete.
+**Recommendation:** Please check back later around 22:08 UTC for updates or when the webcam is expected to be operational again.
-**Technical Note:** The status image indicates a maintenance message with a timestamp of 21:38 UTC, and the background is gray with red text, signifying an intentional downtime.
+**Technical Note:** The status image indicates a gray background with red text stating \

-**Blog Summary:** The panda cam is temporarily offline for scheduled maintenance.
-We appreciate your patience and will update you once the live feed is back online.

 ---